 However, have you ever considered how the company holds that data, what they do with it and whether the data is secure?
 Have you thought about how many total strangers will share that data, including the company’s suppliers, other staff in their office, delivery companies, online cloud storage services, website developers and hosting providers, etc?
 Have you considered how each of these third-party ‘stakeholders’ will handle your data, what security measures they also have in place and with whom they might likewise share the data?

 Here’s how one set of your personal data might be distributed from a single online order in the course of normal business:

 You can clearly see how the personal data you handed over by placing a single order online can quickly spread to multiple users within a company plus multiple users outside of that company — all to enable your payment to be taken and your order processed and delivered.

-Without wishing to offend, I hope this is making you feel a little uncomfortable, knowing how information that could identify you personally is out there, somewhere, accessible by dozens of people whom you’ll never meet and over whom you have zero control.
+Hopefully, this is making you feel a little uncomfortable, knowing how information that could identify you personally is out there, somewhere, accessible by dozens of people whom you’ll never meet and over whom you have zero control.

 That feeling is precisely the reason you should be looking at your own processes, business or otherwise, to ensure that any personal data you hold for subscribers, members, customers, suppliers, staff, and so on, is managed properly and secured appropriately.
 Just as you want yours to be.

 As part of the data protection team since 2017 in a £20m+ turnover/100-ish staff group of companies, I’m sufficiently qualified to say that the UK Government and its regulatory body for data protection, the ICO (Information Commissioner’s Office), did a terrible job of helping people understand the how the GDPR affects them and what they need to do in order to comply with the law.